RUDIE-IRL/RUDIE-IRL/README.md

 .༉‧₊˚ plspls dni if you refer 2 urself as his number1 fan or if u identify as him,,

-.༉‧₊˚ rudie has had a special place in my heart ever since he was teased in 2024 !!
+.༉‧₊˚ rudie has had a VERY special place in my heart ever since he was teased in 2024 !!

 .༉‧₊˚ rudie and shrimpo r my 2 personalities